dtcenter/METplotpy/docs/Users_Guide/histogram_2d.rst

 * Verify the conda environment is running and has has the required Python packages outlined in the requirements section.

-* Clone the METplotpy repository from GitHub:
+* Clone the METplotpy repository from GitHub.
+First, make the directory:

 .. code-block:: ini

    mkdir $METPLOTPY_SRC_DIR

-* $METPLOTPY_SRC_DIR is the directory where the code will be saved.
+* *$METPLOTPY_SRC_DIR* is the directory where the code will be saved.
-  Enter the follwing commands:
+  Enter the following commands:

 .. code-block:: ini